How do I track varroa mite levels?

 What are NFC hive tags?

 Inexpensive NFC stickers you put on your hives.
-Tapping your phone to one opens that hive in the app — first tap shows the hive detail screen, a second tap auto-starts a voice inspection so you do not have to fumble through menus with gloves on.
+On Android, tapping your phone to one opens that hive in the app — first tap shows the hive detail screen, a second tap auto-starts a voice inspection so you do not have to fumble through menus with gloves on. iPhone does not read these NFC tags, so on iOS you scan the hive's printed QR code instead and shake the phone to start recording — same hands-free result.

 Do I really need NFC tags if I only have a couple of hives?

 Yes — even at two hives, but the real benefit shows up at scale.
 Once you pass roughly twenty hives, hive names blur together (was that "Lavender" or "Lavender Two"?) and a unique tag eliminates the guess.
-WhisperBee supports both NFC stickers (tap-to-open, tap-to-record) and QR codes (scan with the in-app camera), so you can pick whichever fits your boxes and gloves.
+WhisperBee supports both NFC stickers (tap-to-open, tap-to-record on Android) and QR codes (scan with the Camera), so you can pick whichever fits your boxes and gloves — iPhone uses the QR path; Android supports both.

 For reference, the off-the-shelf NFC stickers we use on our own hives: an example pack on Amazon.